expansejs/ethereumjs-util/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-A collection of utility functions for expanse.
+A collection of utility functions for Expanse.
 It can be used in node.js or can be in the browser with browserify.

 # API
 [./docs/](./docs/index.md)